ayaaboughanem/ruhacks20/README.md

 16. Look for your pull request on the `MaiHameed/ruhacks20` repository to ensure that it went through

 Congratulations! you used the Git CLI to open a pull request!

+PS.
+Don't worry, I won't merge your PR to remove your name :smile:)

 ## Serving locally